 Jennifer Tobin is a Research Associate at the Natural Hazards Center at the University of Colorado, Boulder and a PhD Candidate in the Department of Sociology at Colorado State University (CSU).
 She earned her BA in Sociology and Women’s Studies from CSU in 2005 and MA in Sociology in 2008.
 Her dissertation research focuses on school continuity following the 2013 floods in northern Colorado.

 Susanna Niederer Moeini is in the Master’s Program in Disaster and Emergency Management at Royal Roads University and writing her thesis on “Transformative Climate Adaptation among Youth”.
-She also works as Strategist with the City of Calgary’s Climate Program Unit and coordinates the Climate Change Adaptation Plan development for the city.
-She has an academic
+She is the Climate Change Adaptation Coordinator with the City of Calgary’s Climate Program.
+Prior to her current role, she worked as Business Continuity & Recovery Planner with the Calgary Emergency Management Agency and also worked for more than seven years with the Geneva based International Committee of the Red Cross (ICRC) on three continents as Resource Coordinator.

 Matt Godsoe is a Doctoral Candidate in the ResiliencebyDesign Lab at Royal Roads University.
 He also manages the Emergency Management Research Unit at Public Safety Canada.
 He holds a Master of Arts in Disaster and Emergency Management, a Graduate Certificate in Counter-terrorism studies, and a Bachelor of Arts in Psychology.
 His research interests are focused on building linkages between the variables that make communities resilient against all threat and hazard types.